allmonday/pydantic-resolve/README.md

 }
 ```

-## Use cases:
+## More cases:

-for more cases like: how to filter members, how to make post calculation after resolved?
+for more cases like:
+- how to filter members
+- how to make post calculation after resolved?
+- and so on..

 please read the following demos.